EPCCed/green-hpc/lectures/3-energy-efficiency/README.md

 - There are carbon emissions associated with decommissioning of hardware too.
   - For nuclear power, there is also the processing and storage of spent nuclear fuel.

 ---
+# Are renewables and nuclear really carbon neutral?

+- <span style="color:gray">Complex infrastructure is required to harness carbon neutral sources of power,</span>
+  - <span style="color:gray">e.g. nuclear power stations, solar panels, wind turbines.</span>

+- <span style="color:gray">Embodied sources of carbon emissions are those emissions resulting from construction and manufacture of equipment.</span>
+  - <span style="color:gray">This applies to HPC hardware as well.</span>

+- <span style="color:gray">There are carbon emissions associated with decommissioning of hardware too.</span>
+  - <span style="color:gray">For nuclear power, there is also the processing and storage of spent nuclear fuel.</span>

+- The embodied emissions due to renewables are insignificant however compared to the *emissions saved* over the lifetime of the facility powered by renewable sources.
+  - That is those emissions that would have been produced by a non-renewable powered facility over the same time period.

+---